openedx/docs.openedx.org/source/community/release_notes/eucalyptus.rst

 Updates to Bulk Email
 =====================

-The way the bulk email feature is enabled and disabeld has change, see :doc:`bulk_email` for more details.
+The way the bulk email feature is enabled and disabled has changed, see :doc:`bulk_email` for more details.

 Updates to Analytics Events and Database Tables